awsdocs/amazon-efs-user-guide/doc_source/API_CreateMountTarget.md

 Type: String

  ** [SubnetId](#API_CreateMountTarget_ResponseSyntax) **   <a name="efs-CreateMountTarget-response-SubnetId"></a>
-ID of the mount target's subnet\.
+The ID of the mount target's subnet\.
 Type: String

 ## Errors<a name="API_CreateMountTarget_Errors"></a>